UI-Research/mobility-from-poverty/README.md

 -   If possible, construct 95 percent confidence intervals for metrics.
 -   Add confidence bounds as columns in the `.csv` files.
 The variables should have the suffixes `_lb` for lower bound and `_ub` for upper bound.
 -   Do not include the `_lb` and `_ub` if a 95 percent confidence interval calculation isn't possible.

+### Validation

+- Include data visualizations and six-number summaries (min, 25th percentile, median, mean, 75th percentile, max) to explore the distribution of calculated metrics.
+Ensure that values make sense (e.g. median income should be $8 million).
+- If possible, compare calculated values against external data sources.
+This is useful for intermediate steps (e.g. does the number of votes in a state match published totals?) and final metrics (e.g. does median household income in California align with Census Bureau estimates?)

 ### File Names